betelgueze/simpleRelativitySimulator/README.md

 features goal:
 -inflation in early stage of evolution
--black holes support(so big masses of matter that gravity stops energy spred from them)
+-black holes support(so big masses of matter that gravity stops energy spread from them)
 -gravity between particles of matter
--matter dynamics(solves impossibility of energy spread)
+-matter dynamics(solves impossibility of complete energy spread)
 -actual relativity
 -matter to energy(afterlife of a matter)